ragesh88/academic-kickstart/content/publication/ramachandran_peter_corl_20/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: "Submitted to Conference on Robot Learning"
+publication: "Accepted to appear in Conference on Robot Learning 2020"
-publication_short: Submitted to CoRL 2020
+publication_short: Accepted to appear in CoRL 2020

 abstract: "Constrained robot motion planning is a widely used technique to solve complex robot tasks.
 We consider the problem of learning representations of constraints from demonstrations with a deep neural network, which we call Equality Constraint Manifold Neural Network (ECoMaNN).
 The key idea is to learn a  level-set  function  of  the  constraint  suitable  for  integration  into  a  constrained sampling-based motion planner.
 Learning proceeds by aligning subspaces in the network with subspaces of the data.
 We combine both learned constraints and analytically described constraints into the planner and use a projection-based strategy to find valid points.
 We evaluate ECoMaNN on its representation capabilities ofconstraint manifolds, the impact of its individual loss terms, and the motions produced when incorporated into a planner. "